Membrane Limits in Quantum Gravity: Type IIA hypermultiplet limits and relation to M-theory

 \subsection{Mirror map}

-In the SYZ picture \cite{Strominger:1996it}, mirror symmetry is understood, near the large complex structure point of $X$, as T-duality along a special Lagrangian 3-cycle with $T^{3}$ topology by which $X$ is fibred.
+In the picture advocated by Strominger, Yau, and Zaslow (SYZ) \cite{Strominger:1996it}, mirror symmetry is understood, near the large complex structure point of $X$, as T-duality along a special Lagrangian 3-cycle with $T^{3}$ topology by which $X$ is fibred.
 We will refer to this cycle as the SYZ-cycle.
 See Figure \ref{SYZ} for an illustration.

 The classical mirror map was found in \cite{Bohm:1999uk}, with the role of quantum corrections, such as instanton effects, discussed in \cite{Alexandrov:2009qq,Alexandrov:2012bu,Alexandrov:2013mha}.
-The quantum corrected mirror map for the fields we are interested in coincides with the classical one for D-instanton configurations with vanishing magnetic charge \cite{Alexandrov:2014sya}, such as the ones we are considering.\footnote{See \cite{Cortes:2021vdm} for a recent description of the type IIA quantum moduli space metric in the regime with mutually local instanton corrections.} Therefore, it will suffice for our purposes to take into account the relations
+The quantum-corrected mirror map for the fields we are interested in coincides with the classical one for D-instanton configurations with vanishing magnetic charge \cite{Alexandrov:2014sya}, such as the ones we are considering.
+Therefore, it will suffice for our purposes to take into account the relations

 Here $\mathcal{V}_{\SYZ}^{\IIA}$ is the volume of the SYZ-cycle.